recolic/simple-vm-manager/README.md

 qemu, bash, sed

+Optional: aria2c (simply replace aria2c with curl if you don't like it)

-> ArchLinux user: simply run `pacman -S cdrkit qemu-base`
+> ArchLinux user: simply run `pacman -S cdrkit qemu-base aria2`

 ## Usage

 1. Download this repo to anywhere.
 2. Modify `init.settings` and `runtime.settings`.
 3. Add `*/2 * * * * cd /path/to/my/repo && ./cron-callback.sh` into your crontab.

+## Supported cloudimg

 ## FAQ